thought2/purescript-chameleon-halogen/README.md

 You can write your web views in a framework agnostic way and this package can convert them to Halogen views.

+## Complete example

+The below code shows how to integrate a `chameleon` view into a regular halogen component.

 <!-- START example -->
 *Main.purs:*
 ```hs